CytoNet: A Foundation Model for the Human Cerebral Cortex at Cellular Resolution: Discussion

 \section{Discussion}

 We demonstrated that CytoNet learns cortical cytoarchitecture from large-scale histological data without requiring manual annotations.
-The model encodes laminar and areal organization into a feature space that generalizes across subjects, aligns with cortical morphology, and supports diverse applications including area classification, layer segmentation, and exploratory parcellation.
+The model encodes laminar and areal organization into a feature space that generalizes across subjects, aligns with cortical morphology, and supports diverse applications including area classification, layer segmentation, structure prediction, and exploratory parcellation.
+In addition, CytoNet features decode widely used functional network parcellations, supporting a direct link between cellular-scale microarchitecture and macroscale functional systems.
 These results show that anatomical proximity provides an effective training signal, turning spatial continuity into a self-supervised objective that captures the latent factors of cortical organization.
-Together, they establish CytoNet as a biologically grounded and practically scalable foundation for systematic analysis of cortical histology at unprecedented scale, capable of integrating cytoarchitectonic patterns across brains while preserving both global consistency and individual variability.
+Together, they establish CytoNet as a biologically grounded and practically scalable foundation for systematic analysis of cortical histology at whole-brain scale, capable of integrating cytoarchitectonic patterns across brains while preserving both global consistency and individual variability.